inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 6. if this second validation in Point 4. is also NOT passed, the MD record is classified as initially assumed in Point 1. and denoted in column *version* in CSV results.

 #### Result files:
-- *endpoint* - folder where validation reports are saved, the subfolder structure of the source folder is preserved,
+1. *endpoint* - folder where validation reports are saved, the subfolder structure of the source folder is preserved,
-- *endpoint.md.json* - source metadata summary,
+2. *endpoint.md.json* - source metadata summary,
-- *endpoint.csv* - validation results for each metadata record, detailed [below](#results-csv-columns),
+3. *endpoint.csv* - validation results for each metadata record, detailed [below](#results-csv-columns),
-- *endpoint.json* - validation results summary,
+4. *endpoint.json* - validation results summary,
-- *endpoint.services.zip* - validation reports for service metadata records that failed validation,
+5. *endpoint.services.zip* - validation reports for service metadata records that failed validation,
-- *endpoint.dataset.zip* - validation reports for dataset, series, missing and unkown metadata records that failed validation.
+6. *endpoint.dataset.zip* - validation reports for dataset, series, missing and unkown metadata records that failed validation.

+Files 4., 5. and 6. are produced only after completed validation of all source metadata.

 #### Results CSV columns:
-- `file_id` - identifies corresponding metadata file and validation reports,
+- `file_id` - identifies source metadata file and validation reports,
 - `md_id` - metadata identifier (from source XML),
 - `version` - final metadata TG version classification (1.3 vs. 2.0),
 - `version_0` - initial metadata TG version classification (1.3 vs. 2.0) based on the presence of the `gmd:useLimitation` element, used in the first validation,